More than 100 injured in clashes between rival Eritrean groups in Israel

 “At least 30 police officers were injured in the clashes,” Brennan said, adding that there are questions if the police could have better responded.

-Police said they arrested 39 suspects “who assaulted police and threw stones” at officers, with some of them carrying “weapons, tear gas, and an electrical stun gun”.
+Police said they arrested 39 suspects “who assaulted police and threw stones” at officers.
+Some of them were carrying weapons, tear gas and an electrical stun gun, officers said.

-Police added they were reinforcing their personnel in the area, with reports of clashes between Eritreans and police, as well as between supporters and opponents of Eritrea’s regime, continuing elsewhere in south Tel Aviv.
+Police added they were reinforcing their personnel in the area as fighting between Eritreans and police and between supporters and opponents of Eritrea’s government was reported to be continuing elsewhere in south Tel Aviv.

 President Isaias Afwerki, 77, has ruled Eritrea since it gained independence in 1991.
 Asmara has never held elections.
 Political parties are banned, and freedom of expression and the press are heavily restricted.